-De la olla beans (frijoles de la olla) are a staple in the mexican cuisine.
-The recipe is very easy to follow and if you like mexican food then definitely you should give it a try! because this dish is a complement for almost every mexican recipe out there.
+Frijoles de la olla are a staple in the Mexican cuisine.
+The recipe is very easy to follow and if you like Mexican food then definitely you should give it a try!
+Because this dish is a complement for almost every Mexican recipe out there.

-With this easy recipe we’ll assure you, you won’t have to use beans from a can anymore.
+With this easy recipe, I assure you, you won’t have to use beans from a can anymore.

-Frijoles de la olla (de la olla beans) are a basic dish widely used in mexican gastronomy.
-This dish consist basically in dry beans boiled until tender and then used in different traditional dishes.
+Frijoles de la olla is a basic dish widely used in Mexican gastronomy.
+The dish consists basically of dried beans boiled until tender and then used in different traditional dishes.

 The name comes from the pot where they’re cooked: Olla de barro (clay pot).
 Even though other types of pots can also be used to prepare this dish.